XiuqiXi/dropletCombustionCases/README.md

 This repository is the input files for DatarhoReactingFoam.

 This is for decane case.
+For the heptane case, please refer to main branch.

 The mesh is created by Gmesh and gmesh source file is `circleRegion.geo`